elixir-lang/elixir-lang.github.com/_posts/2012-04-24-a-peek-inside-elixir-s-parallel-compiler.markdown

 The implementation for `wait_for_messages` is now broken into 4 clauses:

 * `{ :compiled, child }` - Similar as before, it is the notification a child processed finished compilation.
-Every time we receive such notifications, we remove the child PID from the stack and notify the remaining of the stack that new modules are available.
+Every time we receive such notifications, we remove the child PID from the stack and notify the remaining PIDs in the stack that new modules are available.
 Notice that we no longer match on a specific `^child` PID, since now we can receive messages from different children at the same time;

 * `{ :waiting, _child, _module }` - A message received every time a child process is waiting on a module to be compiled.
-In this scenario, all we do is to spawn a new process to compile another file, ensure compilation is never blocked;
+In this scenario, all we do is spawn a new process to compile another file, ensure compilation is never blocked;

-* `{ :EXIT, _child, { reason, where } }` - The same behavior as before, it simply raises an error if any of the child fails;
+* `{ :EXIT, _child, { reason, where } }` - The same behavior as before, it simply raises an error if any of the child processes fail;

 * `after: 10_000` - This clause is going to be invoked whenever the main process does not receive a message for 10 seconds.
-This means a file depends on a module that does not exist (and therefore waits forever) or if there is a cyclic dependency;
+This means a file depends on a module that does not exist (and therefore waits forever) or there is a cyclic dependency;

 And that's all we need to have a basic version of our parallel compilation working.
 Notice we start compiling only one file at a time but, as soon as we depend on other files, the number of PIDs in the stack starts to grow.
 If we wanted, we could modify the code to make use of a head start and compile more than one file since the beginning.